Paul Kurtz: Paul Kurtz Institute for Science and Human Values

 Paul Kurtz conceived of the Institute for Science and Human Values in 2009 as yet another branch of the umbrella group, the Center for Inquiry.
 Upon his resignation from the Center for Inquiry he launched the Institute for Science and Human Values as a separate entity.
 In ISHV's first press release Kurtz said ISHV hoped to "rehumanize secularism" and "find out how to better develop the common moral virtues that we share as human beings."
 Kurtz was editor-in-chief of ISHV's journal, The Human Prospect: A NeoHumanist Perspective.

 In 2019, the institute's board of directors renamed the organization as the Paul Kurtz Institute for Science and Human Values.

 Honors

 The asteroid 6629 Kurtz was named in his honor.

+Kurtz received the Lifetime Achievement Award from the American Humanist Association in 2007.

 At a meeting of the executive council of CSI in Denver, Colorado in April 2011, Kurtz was selected for inclusion in CSI's Pantheon of Skeptics.
 The Pantheon of Skeptics was created by CSI to remember the legacy of deceased fellows of CSI and their contributions to the cause of scientific skepticism.